The Bomber Traverse Map

-Practical Implications of Glacial Recession
+Implications of Glacial Recession

 Why not simply show the most accurate current glacial boundaries?
 Why indicate the historical extent of glaciers at all?

-As we experienced on our hike over Bomber in a Day Gap in 2012, a glacier in recession is more likely to uncover steep or dangerous terrain that is not yet reflected on any maps.
+As we experienced on our hike over Bomber in a Day Gap in 2012, a glacier in recession is more likely to uncover challenging terrain that is not yet reflected on any maps.
 A cliff of only ten to twenty feet can create a significant hazard.
 Many glaciers in the Talkeetnas have lost at least ten times this much ice since the 1950s maps were published.

-Receding glaciers have left behind many small lakes, moraines, and other features that have implications for backcountry navigation.
+Receding glaciers have left behind many small lakes, moraines, and other features that may have implications for backcountry navigation.
 For example, no maps currently in use show the small lake forming off the nose of Snowbird Glacier, to the northwest of the Snowbird Hut.
 Knowing the rate of glacial recession gives a backpacker a better frame of reference when encountering unexpected terrain.

 To determine place names for the Bomber Traverse Map I referred to handwritten maps left at the Snowbird, Bomber and Rainey (Mint) Huts and to online and personal maps maintained by well-known Alaska outdoorspeople.
-When there was a conflict between maps, I reached out to map authors and consulted satellite imagery, USGS maps, members of the outdoor community.
+When there was a conflict between maps, I reached out to map authors and consulted satellite imagery, USGS maps, and members of the outdoor community.

 Some maps contained conflicting information that could not be reconciled.
 For example, the handwritten map at the Snowbird Hut put “Nevada Peak” north of Gnome Lake, where other maps put that name on another peak many miles away, just south of Telemint Glacier.
-The most common conflict with names simply occurred with spelling.
+The most common conflicts with names simply involve spelling.
 Take, for example, the prominent peak directly north of the Bomber Hut.
 Maps variously spelled the name of this peak “Neltura,” “Nalteni,” and “Nelteni.”
 According to several sources, this peak was named after the indigenous Dena’ina word for “Thunder”.
 I consulted a Dena’ina dictionary and found that “Nelteni” seems to be the correct spelling.

 The Bomber Traverse Route

 The routes indicated on the Bomber Traverse Map are based on online research, personal experience, and GPS tracks from myself and others.
 I’ve tried to place the route on what I believe is the safest, easiest way through this wilderness area.
-However, users should always react to the conditions and rely on their own judgment in order to stay safe.
+However, users should always react to the conditions and rely on judgment in order to stay safe.

 Bomber Traverse Huts